Sahil2k07/Blog-App-Server/README.md

 The Blog App has Authentication features

-- `Signup: ` signup is done through an OTP verification, which is done by sending an email to the user
+- `Signup` signup is done through an OTP verification, which is done by sending an email to the user
-- `Login: ` login by the same email and password.
+- `Login` login by the same email and password.

 ## Technologies Used